GageWAnderson/Complexity-Analyzer-Backend/README.md

 `test_event.json` should contain the event data that triggers your Lambda function.

 ## Deployment

+The reccomended deployment method is to merge the changes to your code into `main` via a PR.
+This will kick off an AWS CodePipeline build script that wil automatically deploy all the code to your lambda functions.

 To deploy your function code to AWS Lambda, you can use the AWS Management Console or the AWS CLI.
 You will need to package your code into a ZIP file and upload it to the Lambda function.